cloud-apim/otoroshi-llm-extension/README.md

   - **Prompt Fences**: Validate your prompts and prompts responses to avoid sensitive or personal informations leakage, irrelevant or unhelpful responses, gibberish content, etc
   - **Prompt engineering**: enhance your experience by providing contextual information to your prompts, storing them in a library for reusability, and using prompt templates for increased efficiency

-A set of Otoroshi plugins to interact with LLMs to know more about it, go to [documentation](https://cloud-apim.github.io/otoroshi-llm-extension/)
+Otoroshi LLM Extension is set of Otoroshi plugins and resources to interact with LLMs.
+To know more about it, go to [documentation](https://cloud-apim.github.io/otoroshi-llm-extension/)

 ## Supported LLM providers